-First, it is important to know what that discomfort below the waistline actually is.
-A yeast infection is simply an overgrowth of yeast due to an imbalance of bacteria in your most sensitive of areas.
+First, it is essential to know the discomfort below the waistline.
+A yeast infection is simply an overgrowth of yeast due to an imbalance of bacteria in your most sensitive areas.

-Vaginas are usually able to be completely self cleaning and able to regulate the balance between bacteria and yeast (a type of fungus).
-A yeast infection occurs when this natural balance is disrupted and an overgrowth of yeast occurs.
+Vaginas are usually entirely self-cleaning and can regulate the balance between bacteria and yeast (a type of fungus).
+A yeast infection occurs when this natural balance is disrupted, and an overgrowth of yeast occurs.

 The majority of yeast infections (over 90 %) are caused by the species known as Candida albicans.
-The other 10 % are made up of other Candida species.
+The other 10 % are made up of different Candida species.

-The presence of Candida species in the vagina is not enough to warrant a cause for alarm.
-In fact, an estimated 20 to 50 percent of healthy women have Candida already present in the vagina.
+The presence of Candida species in the vagina is insufficient to warrant a cause for alarm.
+An estimated 20 to 50 percent of healthy women already have Candida in the vagina.

 An infection will only occur if the natural balance between bacteria and yeast is disturbed.
-There are several external factors that can cause this imbalance.
+Several external factors can cause this imbalance.